-Step 3: Set your voltmeter to its most sensitive range and connect it to the terminals where the wires attach.
+Step 3: Set your voltmeter to its most sensitive range and connect it to the terminals where the wires attach, as shown in Figure 2.
 The meter should indicate nearly zero voltage.

-What you have just constructed is a thermocouple: a device which generates a small voltage proportional to the temperature difference between the tip and the meter connection points.
-When the tip is at a temperature equal to the terminal strip, there will be no voltage produced, and thus no indication seen on the voltmeter.
+What you have just constructed is a thermocouple: a device that generates a small voltage proportional to the temperature difference between the tip and the meter connection points.
+When the tip is at a temperature equal to the terminal strip, there will be no voltage produced, and thus no indication is seen on the voltmeter.

-After touching the thermocouple tip to the ice cube, warm it by holding it between your fingers.
+Step 7: After touching the thermocouple tip to the ice cube, warm it by holding it between your fingers.
 It may take a short while to reach body temperature, so be patient while observing the voltmeter’s indication.